Monoj5212/PythonAss1/README.md

 # PythonAss2

-FirstName=input("Enter your First Name:")                                      # Take input and store name into FirstName variable.
+FirstName=input("Enter your First Name:")                                      # Take input and store name into "FirstName" variable.
-LastName=input("Enter your Last Name:")                                        # Take input and store surname into LastName variable. print("Hello "+FirstName+" "+LastName+"! "+"Welcome to the Python Program.")   # printing full name using Concatenate ('+') operator & Space are also store in double quotes for prper look.
+LastName=input("Enter your Last Name:")                                        # Take input and store surname into "LastName" variable. print("Hello "+FirstName+" "+LastName+"! "+"Welcome to the Python Program.")   # printing full name using Concatenate ('+') operator & Space are also store in double quotes for prper look.